Panoor: Political violence

 This area is an epicenter of political violence between RSS and Communists.
-Communist Party of India (Marxist) (CPI(M)) and the Hindus-led Rashtriya Swayamsevak Sangh (RSS) have been fighting in this area for supremacy for the last 50 years.
+Members-led Communist Party of India (Marxist) (CPI(M)) and the Members-led Rashtriya Swayamsevak Sangh (RSS) have been fighting in this area for supremacy for the last 50 years.
 Clashes in 2008 left seven people killed and many have been injured.
 The High Court of Kerala called this manslaughter a "compelling sport" and suggested permanent deployment of Central forces in the affected areas.

 Transport

 State Highway 38 passes through Panoor town connects the cities of Kannur (Chovva) and Kozhikode (Puthiyangadi).
 The roads in Panoor are well laid out, although the condition of the roads is generally affected during the monsoon season.
-The nearest entry point to the National Highway 66 is Kunhippalli which is 11km from Panoor.
-The nearest airport Kannur International Airport is about 20km away.
-The nearest railway station is at Thalassery about 11km from Panoor.
+The nearest entry point to the National Highway 66 is Kunhippalli which is 11 km from Panoor.
+The nearest airport Kannur International Airport is about 20 km away.
+The nearest railway station is at Thalassery about 11 km from Panoor.